BISQUE (d) Cleaning plates, jars and lids.

 Clean them out with a sharp, thin piece of metal or an electric drill.
 If the holes are too small, start with a very fine drill and then use a larger one.
 Continue doing this using a bigger drill until the holes are of the required size.
 Doing it this way makes it less likely to break.
 The holes should be made before the clay is fired but if there are no holes, start by indenting a small space in the bisque using a nail or a sharp instrument like a diamond cutter; just enough to stop the drill from slipping.

-A continuation to the process of working: Glaze-base (c) Preparing the glaze-base
+The next section: Glaze-base (c) Preparing the glaze-base

 This is the last section, to go to the first; Bisque (1) Clay after the first firing